ayaan71/Third-Year-Sem-V-EXTC-VJTI/README.md

 # About Me
 This is Vedant Athavale from TY BTech EXTC.
 Well, I guess there's hardly any need to introduce myself as </br> you must have got a fair idea from my GitHub profile.
-In brief, I am an amateur Web Developer who finds interest coding in React and Node for Web Development, </br> Python for ML and Business Inteliigence and C++ for basic DSA.
+In brief, I am an amateur Web Developer who finds interest coding in React and Node for Web Development, </br> Python for ML and Business Inteliigence and C++ for basic DSA.</br>I am a Finance Enthusiast.
+If you are, do connect with me!

 # Motive and Purpose:
 As a senior to you all, I thought it might be great if I can help you all by sharing the study material</br> and save some of your time for actual studying. </br>